College always takes an adjustment period, but sometimes you just know if a place isn’t for you. Thinking about switching schools?

 Are there any scholarships available for transfer students?

 There might be!
-At Siena, transfers are eligible for these: the Siena Phi Theta Scholarship grants up to $14,000/year, the Franciscan Transfer Scholarship grants $12,00/year, and the Mission Scholarship grants $7,000/year.
+At Siena, we offer the Siena Transfer Guarantee: Every admitted transfer student will receive at least $27,000 in scholarships—as well as a custom career experience, guaranteed housing, and a graduation coach to keep you on track.
+Our transfers are also eligible for these: the Siena Phi Theta Scholarship grants up to $14,000/year, the Franciscan Transfer Scholarship grants $12,00/year, and the Mission Scholarship grants $7,000/year.
 (Ask Jen for details!)

 How many transfer students enroll in your school each year?